LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 - **path** : Feed path (Default: atom.xml/rss2.xml)
 - **limit** : Maximum number of posts in the feed (Use `0` or `false` to show all posts)

-If you want more informations on this plugin : [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed)
+If you want more information on this plugin : [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed)

 ### Define global keywords ###